NBDsoftware/biobb_workflows/euCanSHare/Single_protein_wfs/README.md

 # Single protein workflows

-Single protein biobb workflows created for euCanShare.
+Single protein biobb workflows created for euCanSHare.
 They can be run together or as independent workflows.

 ![alt text](../img/Single_protein_scheme.png?raw=true)